Alyanna09/rimururobot/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Mizuhara Support](https://t.me/chizurusupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Rimuru Support](https://t.me/Rimurusupport) or simply submit a pull request on the readme.